 Tax Identity Theft: How it happens and how to fix it

-Tax identity theft is the largest growing area of identity theft crimes.
+Tax identity theft is a billion-dollar industry.
 Each year, thieves attempt to use taxpayer information to file millions of fraudulent tax returns and receive a refund.
-The U.S. Treasury loses billions of dollars annually to tax identity theft – and millions of victims are left wondering how it happened to them and how they can fix it.
+The U.S. Treasury loses billions of dollars annually to stolen identity refund fraud – and victims are left wondering how it happened to them and how they can fix it.

-Because of the many recent data breaches involving companies and governments, thieves can find your personal information pretty easily.
-Then, thieves can make up a W-2 in your name and file a return claiming a big refund, which is then deposited in a bank account of their choice – all electronically.
+Because of the record high amount of personal data being exposed in recent data breaches involving companies and governments, thieves can find personal information pretty easily.
+Then, thieves can make up a W-2 and file a return claiming a big refund, which is then deposited in a bank account of their choice – all electronically.

-The IRS is defenseless because it does not have your W-2 information early enough to match it to your return.
-The IRS is also under pressure to electronically issue refunds within 21 days.
 If fraudulent returns get past IRS detection systems, thieves can successfully steal thousands of dollars per tax return.
-The only real challenge for tax identity thieves is to file before you do.
-That’s why most tax identity theft happens early in the filing season or to individuals who may no longer have a filing requirement, like retired people.
+The only real challenge for tax identity thieves is to file before the taxpayer does.
+That’s why most stolen identity refund fraud happens early in the filing season or to individuals who may no longer have a filing requirement, like retired people.

-How do you know if you’ve become the victim of tax identity theft?
+How will a taxpayer know if they’ve become the victim of tax identity theft?

 There are basically two ways to detect tax identity theft.

-When you try to e-file your return, the IRS rejects it because a return has already been already filed under your name and SSN.
-If you file a paper return, the IRS will send you a notice letting you know the same thing.
-At that point, you may be confused because you haven’t filed yet.
-Chances are, you’re the victim of tax identity theft.
+When a taxpayer tries to e-file a return, the IRS rejects it because a return has already been filed under their name and SSN.
+If the taxpayer files a paper return, the IRS will send a notice letting them know the same thing.
+At that point, they may be confused because they haven’t successfully filed yet.
+Chances are, they’re the victim of stolen identity refund fraud.

-2. The IRS contacts you about income that you didn’t earn.
+- The IRS contacts a taxpayer about income that they didn’t earn.

-Employment-related tax identity theft happens when someone uses your SSN to get a job or otherwise earn income.
+Employment-related tax identity theft happens when someone uses another person’s SSN to get a job or otherwise earn income.
 It’s an even bigger headache to resolve than a stolen refund.
-If this happens, you’d find out about it later in the year when the IRS sends you a notice about additional income that was not included on your tax return.
-(In fact, the income is not yours at all, but instead was earned by a thief and reported under your identity.)
+If this happens, the taxpayer will find out about it later in the year when the IRS sends a notice about additional income that was not included on the tax return.
+(In fact, the income is not the taxpayer’s at all, but instead was earned by a thief and reported under the taxpayer’s identity.)

-Now, the IRS is auditing you or trying to collect taxes from you.
-These cases take about a year to resolve.
+Now, the IRS is auditing the taxpayer or trying to collect taxes from them.
+These cases can take up to a year to resolve.
 During that time, victims receive IRS notices and may even have future refunds frozen until the problem is fixed.

-One way to combat the employment-related tax identity theft is to find out what information statements (W-2 or 1099) are being filed under your SSN.
-In May of each year, you can ask the IRS to provide your wage and income transcripts.
-You can order them online, and the IRS will mail them to you in about a week.
+One way to combat the employment-related tax identity theft is to find out what information statements (W-2 or 1099) are being filed under a taxpayer’s SSN.
+In July of each year, taxpayers can ask the IRS to provide wage and income transcripts.
+Taxpayers can order them online or by mail and the IRS will provide the transcript online or by mail.

-Review the document for any discrepancies or unfamiliar income and contact any unfamiliar payers if you don’t think you should have received an information statement from them.
-This is a great way to stay proactive and guard against someone using your SSN for employment-related tax identity theft.
+Taxpayers should review the document for any discrepancies or unfamiliar income and contact any unfamiliar payers if they don’t think they should have received an information statement from them.
+This is a great way for taxpayers to proactively guard against someone using their SSN for employment-related tax identity theft.

 - Contact the IRS.
-Confirm that a return was filed using your information and register that you are a victim of tax identity theft.
+Confirm that a return was filed using their information and register that they are a victim of tax identity theft.
 The IRS has a special unit to help: the Identity Protection Specialized Unit.
-Call (800) 908-4490, from 7 am to 7 pm, Monday-Friday
+Call (800) 908-4490, from 7 am to 7 pm, Monday-Friday.

 - Complete an IRS identity theft affidavit.
-Complete IRS Form 14039, Identity Theft Affidavit (a new version was released in April 2016).
-Attach proof of your identity (such as a copy of your driver’s license or other government ID).
-The IRS encourages you also to report your tax identity theft to local police, the Federal Trade Commission and credit agencies.
-However, you don’t have to attach those reports with the Form 14039.
+Complete IRS Form 14039, Identity Theft Affidavit.
+The IRS encourages taxpayers to report their tax identity theft to local police, the Federal Trade Commission and credit agencies.
+However, they don’t have to attach those reports with the Form 14039.

-- File your tax return.
-Immediately file your return by mail and attach the Form 14039 and your proof of identity.
-Don’t wait to file.
-If the IRS receives your return after the tax deadline (April 18 this year), and you have a balance due on your return, the IRS may charge you a late-filing penalty regardless of your circumstances.
+- File the tax return.
+If their return was rejected, immediately file the tax return by mail and attach the Form 14039 and proof of identity.
+Victims should not wait to file.
+If the IRS receives the return after the tax deadline (April 17, 2018), and the taxpayer has a balance due on their return, the IRS may charge a late-filing penalty regardless of the circumstances.

-After you’ve completed these steps, the IRS will send you Letter CP01A every December or early January.
-This letter will provide you with an Identity Protection Personal Identification Number, or IP PIN, that you will need to use to file your tax return.
-Without this IP PIN, you won’t be able to file electronically for that year.
-You’ll receive a new IP PIN by mail each year.
+After taxpayers complete these steps, the IRS may send Letter CP01A every December or early January.
+This letter will provide the taxpayer with an Identity Protection Personal Identification Number, or IP PIN, that they will need to use to file their tax return.
+Some taxpayers may receive instructions on how to retrieve an IP PIN using the IRS online retrieval system.
+Without this IP PIN, the taxpayer won’t be able to file electronically for that year.
+They’ll receive a new IP PIN by mail each year.

 Refund delays: How long?

-An ounce of prevention: how to help better protect yourself from becoming a victim of tax identity theft
+An ounce of prevention: how to help better protect taxpayers from becoming victims of tax identity theft

-You can help better protect yourself by practicing simple measures to keep your personal information private and secure.
-For example, don’t carry your Social Security card or give out your SSN or birth date on the phone, email, text or in public.
-Do not share your user IDs, passwords or PINs – and make them hard to guess.
+Taxpayers can help better protect themselves by practicing simple measures to keep their personal information private and secure.
+For example, taxpayers should not carry their Social Security card or give out their SSN or birth date on the phone, email, text or in public.
+Do not share user IDs, passwords or PINs – and make them hard to guess.
 Close unused credit card accounts and destroy the card.
-Shred documents containing your personal information.
+Shred documents containing personal information.
 Request a copy of a credit report and keep tabs on who might be accessing it.

 - call to demand immediate payment or ask for credit or debit card information over the phone,